faasm/faasm/docs/sgx.md

 SGX work in Faasm, but some messy merges have mixed up ownership of a couple of commits.

+Credits for the work on SGX attestation go to [@golsch](https://github.com/golsch), who implemented this as part of his Master's thesis.

 ## SGX Set-up

 _Simulation Mode_